The Winning Team: Plot

-The scene switches to where his fiancée Aimee (Doris Day) is talking with her father.
-Her father does not have a very good opinion of Alex because he is more interested in baseball than in farming.
-He is worried for his daughter's future.
+Meanwhile, his fiancée Aimee (Doris Day) is talking with her father, who doesn't have the best opinion of Alex because he is more interested in baseball than in farming.
+He is worried about his daughter's future.

 The game between the farmers and the team is a betting place.
 Many come to see this game and they know that with Alex pitching they can't lose.
 Alex strikes out everyone in this game.
 When he wins the game he returns home.

 Aimee is at home waiting for Alex.
-Aimee's father offers to put a down payment on a farm for his daughter.
-After a small argument Aimee switches to her father's side and promises that Alex will not play baseball.
+Her father offers to put a down payment on a farm for her.
+After a small argument, Aimee switches to her father's side and promises that Alex will not play baseball.

-Now we go forward to a Church meeting where an invited guest was to show film shots of his recent journey to Norway.
-As he begins his presentation the first film is upside down and way out of focus.
-He begins to speak about that film once it has been fixed to the screen when a noise is heard.
-It is the sound of a backfiring automobile.
-The car drives up to the front door of the chapel.
-The driver gets out and opens the door which causes the light from outside to blur out the picture on the screen.
-Then the driver announces that he is looking for Alex.
-After walking from the back of the chapel to the front, he finally sees Alex and asks him to come outside with him, where he asks Alex if he can really pitch like he did at the earlier game or was it a fluke.

-The next scene shows Alex pitching to this driver who is the manager of the team he beat.
-Aimee is shown inside and listening to the presentation which is now interrupted by the sound of a ball hitting a glove over and over again.
-Alex is offered fifty dollars a month if he will consider playing for his team.
+Alex and Aimee attend a church meeting where an invited guest is to show film shots of his recent journey to Norway.
+As he begins to speak, the noise of a backfiring automobile is heard.
+The driver opens the door to the church and announces that he is looking for Alex.
+He finally sees Alex and asks him to come outside with him, where he asks Alex if he can really pitch like he did at the earlier game or was it a fluke.
+Alex learns he is the manager of the team he beat, and throws some pitches to him.
+Aimee is inside, listening to the presentation, which is now interrupted by the sound of a ball hitting a glove over and over.
+Alex is offered $100 a month if he will consider playing for his team.
 Alex agrees to play and is shown playing baseball with the new team, the Galesburg Boosters.
-He sends a baseball card with his picture along with money on a regular basis so he can buy the farm for him and his fiancée.
+He regularly sends home a baseball card with his picture along with money so he can buy the farm for him and his fiancée.

-During one of the games Alex gets on base after being walked.
-When the next batter makes a hit Alex runs toward second base.
-The second baseman catches the ball to get Alex out and then throws the ball to first base but it hits Alex in the head.
+During one of the games Alex is struck in the head by a thrown ball while running bases.
 He wakes up three days later in the hospital with Aimee and his mother by his side.
 The injury ends his 1909 season of baseball.